phoenix-python/djcache/README.md

         DJCACHE_OPTIONS = {
-            'DISABLE_CACHE': False, # you can disable caching by setting this parametr to True 'APP_LABELS': ['games', 'blog'], # list of application labels that you want to invalidate properly 'TTL': 24 * 60 * 60 # time to live of cached request 'REDIS_SETTINGS': {'db': 0}, # redis connection settings }
+            'DISABLE_CACHE': False, # you can disable caching by setting this parametr to True 'TTL': 24 * 60 * 60 # time to live of cached request
+            'REDIS_SETTINGS': {'db': 0}, # redis connection settings
+        }